Skin whitening: Motivations

+In some parts of Africa, people with lighter skin are thought to be more attractive and likely to find more financial success than those with darker skin tones.

-Historian Evelyn Nakano Glenn attributes sensitivities to skin tone among African Americans to the history of slavery.
+In 2009, historian Evelyn Nakano Glenn attributed sensitivities to skin tone among African Americans to the history of slavery.
 Lighter-skinned African Americans were perceived to be more intelligent and skilled than dark-skinned African Americans, who were relegated to more physically taxing, manual labor.

-Studies have additionally linked paler skin to achieving various forms of social standing and mobility.
-A study by Kelly Lewis and her colleagues found that, in Tanzania, residents choose to bleach their skin to appear more European and impress peers and potential partners.
+Studies have linked paler skin to achieving increased social standing and social mobility.
+A 2011 study found that in Tanzania, residents choose to bleach their skin to appear more European and impress peers and potential partners.
 Both advertisements and consumers have suggested that whiter skin can enhance individual sexual attractiveness.
-Sociologist Margaret Hunter noted the influence of mass-marketing and celebrity culture emphasizing whiteness as an ideal of beauty.
-A study by Itisha Nagar also revealed that lighter skin tones in both men and women in India improved their prospects for marriage.
+In 2011, sociologist Margaret Hunter noted the influence of mass-marketing and celebrity culture emphasizing whiteness as an ideal of beauty.
+A 2018 study found that lighter skin tones in both men and women in India improved their prospects for marriage.